-In the sixth installment of their monthly column, blended learning experts Michael B. Horn and Heather Staker outline what teachers need to know about blended learning training resources, and where they can go to get them.
+In the seventh installment of their monthly column, blended learning experts Michael B. Horn and Heather Staker outline the five skills that will increasingly be important for many teachers in the future.

 - By Michael Horn, Heather Staker

 The acceleration of technological change in schools is apparent to virtually all educators.
 What are these new technologies that are the cause of the collision of educational philosophies?
 They are evident in hardware and in software, in systems and in pedagogy.

 There are good arguments on both sides of the question.
 What's yours?

 As people who are part of an education community, we can educate ourselves and others to understand the true "total cost of ownership" of our computing devices: not just the cost to our pocketbooks, but the human cost to the people who make them for us.

 Leaders from two schools that have implemented iPad programs share their insights, experiences, and recommendations for institutions looking to launch similar programs.
 They also reveal the six elements they consider "critical" to the success of an iPad 1-to-1 program.

 FETC can be an exhilarating, instructive, insightful, hectic experience that is hard to duplicate once you get home.
 However, thanks to social media, there are ways to keep in touch with peers you meet there and continue the professional development that has begun.

 Teachers who are pressured into transferring information to students at a rate that supports test taking rather than knowledge building face considerable challenges.
 Not only does the system itself not support this approach, there are others risks to face.

 So teachers are told to use computers (laptops, iPad--it doesn’t matter) in a curriculum that was made for pencil-and-paper learning activities.
 So teachers are given a Learning Management System that makes it harder for them, rather than easier, to deal with student artifacts.
 What’s wrong with this picture?!?!